kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 ### §65.85   Airframe rating; additional privileges.

 \(a\) Except as provided in paragraph (b) of this section, a certificated mechanic with an airframe rating may approve and return to service an airframe, or any related part or appliance, after he has performed, supervised, or inspected its maintenance or alteration (excluding major repairs and major alterations).
-In addition, he may perform the 100-hour inspection required by part 91 of this chapter on an airframe, or any related part or appliance, and approve and return it to service.
+In addition, he may perform the 100-hour inspection required by [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md|part 91 of this chapter]] on an airframe, or any related part or appliance, and approve and return it to service.

 \(b\) A certificated mechanic with an airframe rating can approve and return to service an airframe, or any related part or appliance, of an aircraft with a special airworthiness certificate in the light-sport category after performing and inspecting a major repair or major alteration for products that are not produced under an FAA approval provided the work was performed in accordance with instructions developed by the manufacturer or a person acceptable to the FAA.